sCrypt-Inc/scryptTS-docs/docs/tutorials/voting.md

 PRIVATE_KEY=xxxxx
 ```

-If you don't have a private key, you can follow [this guide](../../how-to-deploy-and-call-a-contract/faucet) to generate one using Sensilet wallet, then fund the private key's address with our [faucet](https://scrypt.io/faucet/).
+If you don't have a private key, you can follow [this guide](../../how-to-deploy-and-call-a-contract/faucet) to generate one using Panda wallet, then fund the private key's address with our [faucet](https://scrypt.io/faucet/).

 Run the following command to deploy the contract.